tinybirdco/tbtail/README.md

 Add all the changes to the [changelog](changelog.md) including the link to the binary file with the changes.

+Do not forget to tag the code with the released version.

 ### Install from deb package

 Download our latest package from [here](changelog.md).